 Once the terpenes have been extracted, customers move on to subcritical and supercritical extractions.
 These extractions pull the higher-molecular weight materials (like waxes, paraffins, lipids and resins) from the plant, allowing for a more complete extraction and higher yields.
 However, these non-desirable waxes, etc., will need to be removed via a process called winterization.

 If a processor or machine operator extracts everything out of the plant in a supercritical run, post processing is required to refine the oil by removing the unwanted fats, waxes, and lipids.
 A common process to remove the fatty substances is winterization.

-Steps to winterization: Mix the extract with 200-proof alcohol and put in a deep freezer overnight.
-The following day, pour the mixture into a funnel through filter paper which collects and traps the thick waxes.
+Steps to winterization: Mix the extract with 200-proof alcohol and put in a deep freezer for a minimum of 24-48 hours.
+When it’s ready, pour the mixture into a funnel through filter paper which collects and traps the thick waxes.
 Repeat several times until all the unwanted substances have been removed.
 Next, remove the alcohol by using gentle heat and a rotary evaporator.
 Because alcohol boils at a lower temperature than the oil, it boils off and is captured for reuse.

 Apeks offers all its customers a free two-hour, hands-on class demonstrating how to winterize oil.
 Classes are held at the Apeks Supercritical manufacturing facility in Johnstown, Ohio.
 Non-customers can attend as well for a fee.

 To review a video of the winterization class, click here: